mosearc/MosearcServer/README.md

-# Intruction to access via ssh to a server proxyed by Cloudflare
+# Intruction to access via ssh in a server proxyed by Cloudflare

 On Linux: